Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/XIAO_FAQ.md

 ---

 This document contains all the frequently asked questions related to XIAO.
 This will be very helpful if you are suffering from any issues when using the XIAO.

+#### Q1: What to do when upload fails/the program runs abnormally/the device port is not found?